Nutrition

 Ingredients

 - Vegan sausage patties – there are few good brands for vegan sausages.
-I think we typically go with the Morningstar ones though.
-While we’re on the subject of Morningstar, be really care when buying their products, as they will label things that contain eggs and dairy plant-based.
+I think we typically go with the Morningstar ones though because they have good macros.
+While we’re on the subject of Morningstar, be really careful when buying their products, as they will label things that contain eggs and dairy plant-based.
 You can also make your own vegan sausages if you’d rather!

 - Biscuits – I use store-bought ones when I make this because it saves some time.
 If you have a really great homemade biscuit recipe, feel free to make your own!